-Good dental health starts with nutrition and diet.
+A person’s dental health starts with good nutrition and dietary habits.
 What you eat and drink can affect not only your weight and overall health but also your dental health.
 Taking good care of your teeth and involves more than just brushing and flossing your teeth every day.

 Which foods to eat

 When choosing a diet that will promote both dental and overall health, bear in mind that there are plenty of foods out there that can help you achieve your goal.
 For the best results, you will need to take note of foods that will help you avoid a host of dental issues while also helping you to increase your energy and manage your weight.

 Research has established that foods such as almonds, leafy greens, cheese, poultry, fruits, vegetables, cheese, eggs, and fish can help you fight cavities, reduce the risk of or effectively manage gum disease, and embrace an overall healthier lifestyle.
 Beverages you should incorporate into your diet include water, milk, and plain yogurt.

 It’s also critical to understand some of the foods you need to avoid or limit in order to improve your overall dental health.
 For healthier teeth and gums, it pays to limit or avoid sugary, processed foods and foods that are high in sugar or sugar substitutes.

 For good dental health, always remember to brush twice daily with fluoride toothpaste and visit your Columbus Ohio dentist regularly.
 Regular dental care can help prevent oral problems and detect those that occur in the early stages, while they’re easily treatable.